-- a systematic understanding of knowledge, and a critical awareness of current problems and/or new insights, much of which is at, or informed by, the forefront of their academic discipline, field of study or area of professional practice - originality in the application of knowledge, together with a practical understanding of how established techniques of research and enquiry are used to create and interpret knowledge in the discipline to inform clinical judgement to independently undertake complex, holistic assessments. - effective self- management and leadership skills to effect change, lead and manage unpredictable, unplanned clinical situations to promote health and wellbeing. - a systematic understanding of leadership to monitor, develop and appraise staff and learners within the apprentice's scope of practice.
+- engage with an advanced programme of study, consolidating and extending theoretical and practical, knowledge and skills relevant to the apprentice's area of practice, facilitating academic and professional development to enhance the delivery of quality care. - extend and apply knowledge and expertise with enhanced levels of clinical judgement to independently undertake complex, holistic assessments. - demonstrate effective self- management and leadership skills to effect change, lead and manage unpredictable, unplanned clinical situations to promote health and wellbeing. - Develop a systematic understanding of leadership to monitor, develop and appraise staff and learners within the apprentice's scope of practice.